romeerez/orchid-orm/docs/src/guide/columns-overview.md

 All column types support the following operators in `where` conditions:

-value can be of the same type as the column, a sub-query, or a raw SQL (using `sql` or `raw` function):
+value can be of the same type as the column, a sub-query, or a raw SQL (using `sql` function):

 ```ts
 db.someTable.where({